How to make an energy independent electric vehicle with a Kite Turbine.

 The brake is released on the ground station so that rotation can start and regen can begin.

 The wise among you might now be thinking...
-That's bizarre - torque - sent along a string - but surely it would just twist?
+That's bizarre - torque - sent along a string - but surely it would just over-twist?

-And yes - without the kite line tension and the extra rings between the lines- it would twist and has twisted.
-The power transmission here is rotary, yes- that's novel, but it works.
+And yes - without line tension (kites) and the extra rings between the lines- it would twist and has sometimes over-twisted in the field.
+The power transmission here is rotary.
+That's novel, but it works.
 We use normal Dyneema(R) rope tethers.

 But How?
 This is where researching Tensile Rotary Power Transmission (TRPT) will help.